PSLmodels/Tax-Calculator/taxcalc/validation/README.md

 Current Validation Results
 ==========================

-Since the end of October, 2015, there have been no FICA tax liability and no federal income tax liability differences (of more than one cent in absolute value) between OSPC Tax-Calculator results and Internet TAXSIM results for the 600,000 randomly-generated tax filing units
+Since early November, 2015, there have been no FICA tax liability and no federal income tax liability differences (of more than one cent in absolute value) between OSPC Tax-Calculator results and Internet TAXSIM results for the 600,000 randomly-generated tax filing units